This version is no longer maintained

 In order to the configuration have effect, at least two deployments, or daemon sets, or replication controllers should be used with at least two pairs of label name/value.

-The following instructions create two deployment objects using run
+The following instructions create two deployment objects using run label as the service selector

-label as the blue/green deployment selector:
+and group label as the blue/green deployment selector:

 $ kubectl run blue \